walisc/WPooW/docs/DataAccess.md

 ---

 In WordPress the are ways to access/manipulate the data saved in the database.
-These methods can be used to access the data saved by declared wpOOW Page Types'. wpOOW does however have wrapper class linked to a declared Page Type which makes it easier to manipulating data saved through a declared wpOOW Page Types
+These methods can be used to access the data saved by the declared WPooW PageTypes'.
+The WPooW library does however have wrapper class for this which you can use with declared PageTypes.
+This making it easier to access data saved through a declared WPooW PageTypes.

- Note on access Page Type from frontend